 The IR850-B3 helps you to see better during darker nights.
 It is a powerful illuminator that considerably increases the range of your device.
 One of the downsides of the single output design is the smaller field of view.

-The ATN NVB5X-2 isn’t the fanciest set of binoculars out there.
-But when you consider the price and its features, they are one of the most affordable and powerful pairs.
+The ATN NVB5X-2 isn’t the fanciest set of binoculars, but when you consider the price and its features, they are one of the most affordable and powerful pairs on the market.

 - Generation: 2+